Prescription Drug Addiction: Types and Treatments

 15. Fentanyl Addiction

 Fentanyl addiction is particularly dangerous due to the extreme potency of this synthetic opioid.
-Misuse can lead to severe dependence, tolerance, and high risk of overdose.
+Misuse can lead to severe dependence, tolerance, and a high risk of overdose.
 Treatment often involves medication-assisted treatment (MAT), counseling, and support groups to manage withdrawal symptoms and support long-term recovery.

 16. Adderall Addiction